Spenhouet/automated-deep-photo-style-transfer/README.md

     <img src="./examples/example_results.jpg" width="870" alt="Example results"/>
 </p>

-## Getting Started
+## Setup

-### Prerequisites

-pip3 install:
-- requests
-- numpy
-- scipy
-- tensorflow-gpu
-- tensorpack
-- sematch
-- keras
-- pillow
-- opencv-python

-### Installing
+1. Download or clone repository files to your computer
+1. Go into repository folder
+1. Install requirements: `pip3 install -r requirements.txt --upgrade`

-Download the [weights.zip](https://github.com/Spenhouet/automated-deep-photo-style-transfer/releases/latest) from the latest release and unzip it into a new folder `weights` under the project root.
+1. Download the [weights.zip](https://github.com/Spenhouet/automated-deep-photo-style-transfer/releases/latest) from the latest release and unzip it into a new folder `weights` under the project root.

 ## Acknowledgement